nickbrandt/GitLab/doc/administration/geo/replication/datatypes.md

 They all live in the same shard and share the same base name with a `-wiki` and `-design` suffix for Wiki and Design Repository cases.

+Besides that, there are snippet repositories.
+They can be connected to a project or to some specific user.
+Both types will be synced to a secondary node.

 ### Blobs